OffensiverHase/HeiabubuLang/docs/heiabubulang.md

 }
 ```
  - the syntax for `if` statements is `if condition {body}`
- - if the body of the if only contains one statement you can use a colon `:` like with function bodies
+ - if the body of the if only contains one statement you can use a colon `:` like with any other bodies
+ - bodies can not be empty, use the `pass` keyword to insert a no-op that will be removed during optimisation
  - you check for equality with a single equals `=`
  - the if block will be run if the condition evaluates to true, else the else block gets run
  - you don't have to specify an else block, the programm continues with the next statement after the if